Boat Officers & ABO Guide

 Reporting Faults

 • Check the white board in the vestibule as to boat availability.
+Someone may have already reported a fault or alerting you to an issue

-• If you find a problem with a powerboat please ensure it is recorded in the Bosun’s log.
+• If YOU find a problem with a powerboat please ensure it is recorded in the Bosun’s Log.

 Virago Tender